 Bourbon Honey Pecan Crusted Salmon | Easy Oven Baked Salmon Recipe

-Easy oven baked salmon recipe that is super moist and flavorful.
-This pecan crusted, sweet bourbon glazed salmon is crunchy, sweet, moist and delicious.
-It cooks in 1 pan and 1 oven dish for mess free cooking.
-I kept this oven baked salmon recipe healthy by keeping the sugar and sodium content low and not adding any fat since salmon is naturally high in healthy fats anyway.
-Don’t worry the salmon won’t dry out; the sauce and fats from the salmon keep it super moist.
+Pecan crusted salmon and brown sugar recipe make for the tastiest, moistest, salmon entree that is super easy to make.
+This oven baked salmon recipe is pecan crusted and sweet bourbon glazed for a crunchy, sweet flavor that’ll keep having you coming back for more.
+It cooks in 1 pan and 1 oven dish for a quick and easy clean up.
+I kept this oven baked salmon recipe healthy by keeping the brown sugar and sodium content low and not adding any fat since salmon is naturally high in healthy fats anyway.
+Don’t worry the salmon won’t dry out.
+The sauce and fats from the salmon keep it super moist.

 We love salmon in my family, it’s one of the less fishy smelling fishes, cooks quickly, and is really versatile and healthy.
-Salmon’s easy to cook as it’s really hard to mess up unless you try to cook it on too high a heat for too long.
-I definitely recommend buying salmon fillets so that you don’t have to deal with any bones/filleting.
+Oven baked Salmon’s easy to cook and it’s really hard to mess up unless you try to cook it on too high a heat for too long.
+I definitely recommend buying salmon fillets so that you don’t have to deal with any bones.

-This baked salmon recipe looks impressive with it’s pecan crust and bourbon glaze but is so easy to make.
-It also makes your house smell amazing while cooking with it’s sweet, garlicky scent.
+This oven baked salmon recipe looks impressive with its pecan crust and bourbon glaze but is so easy to make.
+It also makes your house smell amazing while baking with it’s sweet, garlicky scent.

 How do I know when Salmon’s cooked?

 The internal temperature for salmon should be: